 Before we go into details about plastic pollution.
 Let us first understand what plastic pollution really is and how it is a threat to us.

 Plastics are daily household items and are used frequently because they are cheap and you can easily dispose of them away.
 Plastics are non-biodegradable and are made up of toxic chemicals that are harmful to living creatures.

 Our ecosystem is greatly affected by these plastic products.
 It is estimated that more than 50% of the plastic is used only once.Tweet

 This means that our consumption of plastic is increasing rapidly and hence we are dumping more plastic regularly.
 Remember the last time you flushed cigarette butt in your toilet?

-If you love the ocean, want to learn more about how plastic affects it and how can we protect it, I recommend you listen to this audiobook by Marcus Eriksen.
+If you love the ocean and would like to learn more about how plastics affect it, I recommend you listen to this audiobook by Marcus Eriksen.

 You can listen to it for free if it is your first time to sign up.

 As an Amazon Associate, I earn from qualifying purchases.

 This book is a thrilling combination of adventure and romance as the author details a personal journey that carries the reader along as you explore the rise of ocean plastic pollution.

 Plastics we dump into the toiled do not vanish